RishavMz/PersonalSpace/README.md

 # PersonalSpace

-Planning to design a home server.
+This is a simple home server.

+This project is still in development.
+Please refer to the docs folder for designs and documentations.